 Mileage and fuel

-Fuel is only deductible if you have a short term rental car or if the company has a company car that no one is allowed to use for personal trips.
-It is not deductible if you drive your own car or if you borrow a car from a friend.
-In these cases you should compensate yourself through tax free mileage.
-If the company still pays for fuel the car owner should be taxed for fuel benefits, which is administratively time consuming and in most cases economically less attractive than mileage.
-Mileage for higher sums than accepted by the tax authorities is taxed as salary.
+Fuel expenses are only deductible if you have a short term rental car or a company car that is not used for personal trips.
+For situations where you drive your own car or borrow a car from a friend, you can compensate yourself through tax free mileage.
+However, if the company still pays for fuel, the car owner will need to be taxed for fuel benefits.
+This can be time consuming and often less economically attractive than taking the mileage deduction.
+Any mileage reimbursement that exceeds the amount accepted by the tax authorities will be taxed as salary.

 The most common mistakes: